Bonbonjb/StoreSuccess-Analysis/README.md

 # StoreSuccess-Analysis
-Retail strategy and analysis project focusing on seasonal sales trends, control store selection, and promotional strategies.
+Quantium - Retail strategy and analysis project focusing on seasonal sales trends, control store selection, and promotional strategies.
 Includes data-driven insights and recommendations to optimize store layouts, boost product visibility, and enhance customer engagement, with a focus on the chips category.